schmittjoaopedro/spring-boot-sample/README.md

 ### The *repository* package

-The *repository* package provides methods to persist domain objects in the Neo4j database.
-Using the SDN, the interface definition extending the class Neo4jRepository gives a default implementation to execute standard database operations.
-When a more specific implementation are necessary, the standard interface can be implemented.
+The *repository* package provides methods to persist domain objects in Neo4j database.
+Using SDN the interface definition extending the class Neo4jRepository gives a default implementation that executes standard database operations, and when a more specific implementation is necessary, the standard interface can be implemented.

 RoleRepository:
 ```java